National Community Church

-National Community Church (NCC) is a is a Pentecostal multi-site church located in the Washington, D.C. area, pastored by Mark Batterson.
+National Community Church (NCC) is a Pentecostal multi-site megachurch based in Washington, D.C., pastored by Mark Batterson.
 It is affiliated with the Assemblies of God USA.
-Weekly sermons are also available online as audio and video podcasts and on-demand webcasts.

 History

 National Community Church held its first Sunday service on January 7, 1996.
-During the first nine months of 1996, average attendance at Sunday services was between 20-25 people.
+During the first nine months of 1996, average attendance at Sunday services was between 20 and 25 people.
 At the time, all meetings were at the Joshua R. Giddings school in southeast Washington, DC, but the school was closed due to fire code violations.

 NCC found a new home in the AMC Theatres at Union Station, holding its first services there on November 17, 1996.
 A second Sunday service was added in February 2001 when the church grew to 275 weekly attendees.
 In an August 2001 article in the Washington Post, the congregation was described as "young" and "casually dressed," and Batterson remarked that the church was "right in the middle of the marketplace."
+In five years, the congregation at Union Station grew to over 500.
+NCC launched its second location in the Regal Entertainment Group theaters at Ballston Common Mall in Arlington, Virginia in 2003, using a pre-recorded video to present sermons in both locations on Sundays.

+In 2005, NCC began making its sermons available online via podcast.

-In 2002, NCC purchased an abandoned building located one block from Union Station, which had been a one-story diner in the early twentieth century.
-In March 2006, after investing a few million dollars for renovation, NCC opened Ebenezers, a coffeehouse serving fair trade and organic coffee, with church offices located on the top floor and an event space in the basement.
+In March 2006, after investing a few million dollars to renovate an abandoned building a few blocks from Union Station, NCC opened Ebenezer's, a coffeehouse serving fair trade and organic coffee, with church offices located on the top floor and an event space in the basement.
+Ebenezer's has been recognized as one of the best coffeehouses in DC.
 The basement of Ebenezer's became the regular venue for a Saturday worship service and the live taping of weekly sermons.
-In July 2008, Ebenezers was named the best coffeehouse in the Washington metropolitan area by AOL's City Guide.

-In 2005, NCC began making its sermons available online via podcast.

 The church expanded to movie theaters in Georgetown and Kingstowne, Virginia, and Sunday services were held at Ebenezer's when the movie theater at Union Station abruptly closed in October 2009.
 In 2010, NCC began a Sunday evening service at the GALA Hispanic Theatre in Columbia Heights, Washington, D.C. and a regular Sunday service in Potomac Yard in Virginia.